troelszink/RCA5/README.md

 There are 5 major topics divided into 6 mains.
 They are as follows:

 - **mainAI-FC.cpp**         - Main for Fuzzy Control
+-- Set the goal for the Fuzzy Controller in mainAI-FC.h
 - **mainAI-QL.cpp**         - Main for Q-Learning
 - **mainVIS.cpp**           - Main for image analysis with Computer Vision
 - **mainROB-WF.cpp**        - Main for Robotics, Wavefront Planner